squarism/list_of_todo_lists/README.md

 * The tablewriter pkg

 Disliked:
-* Fake interactivity, but I'm not going to do a TUI (too much like making a web browser)
+* Fake interactivity, but I'm not going to do a TUI (too much like making a web browser).
+* I tried writing my own text renderer but I didn't like it, so I just used a pkg.
+* My Todo struct stayed unexported (lowercase) until I did the `main.go`.
+Ah well.

 Wish I had done:
 * Looked at ncurses libs?